bondhugula/pluto/README.md

     Same as --parallel

     --innnerpar
-    Prever inner parallelism over pipelined/wavefront parallelism obtained via skewing whenever both exist
+    Prefer inner parallelism over pipelined/wavefront parallelism obtained via skewing whenever both exist

     --multipar
-    Will enable extraction of multiple degrees of parallelism (from all parallel loops).
+    Will enable the extraction of multiple degrees of parallelism (from all parallel loops).
 Disabled by default.
 By default, only one degree of outer parallelism or coarse-grained pipelined parallelism is extracted if it exists.